Merovex/verkilo-script/README.md

 **Verkilo** is a Ruby command line script wrapped around Pandoc that compiles [Markdown](https://www.markdownguide.org/) files in a nested directory into a finished product.
 Use with the **[Verkilo template repository](https://github.com/Merovex/verkilo-master)** to create your own book.

-Verkilo has not been tested on Windows or Linux, though it is more likely to work on Linux since Mac OSX and Linux are both BSD derivatives.
+**Note:** Verkilo has not been tested on Windows or Linux, though it is more likely to work on Linux since Mac OSX and Linux are both BSD derivatives.
 (If you find success or problems using other formats, please create an issue.)

 <!-- Stability -->
 <a href="https://nodejs.org/api/documentation.html#documentation_stability_index">